magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.md

 </tr>
 <tr>
 <td><code>onCreate</code></td>
-<td>This is a DDL trigger which allows you to move data from an existing column, for example, that you want to remove to a newly created column.
+<td>This is a DDL trigger that allows you to move data from an existing column to a newly created column.
 This trigger works only when a column is created.</td>
 </tr>
 <tr>
 <td><code>padding</code></td>